ryanwthomas/puzzlehuntemailserver/README.md

 </ul>

-\* After the hunt, we noticed an anomally where we  recieved an email whose time signature was 2 hours before all emails read before and after it.
+\* After the hunt, we noticed an anomally where an answer submission was marked sent 2 hours before all emails read before and after it.
 I'm not sure what caused this, but the vunerability could allow teams to cheat by giving themselves quicker solve times.
 Thankfully, only one instance of this annomally occurred, and it didn't affect ranking.

 \* the admin command is probably vunerable to actors who put their name as an admin email

 Safety was, unfortunately, not a top priority for this program.
 Because it was quickly developed for a specific problem, only to be run on one device, and our audience are good actors, functionality and timeliness was put before safety.

 Result: Overall, quite the success!
-Compared to our previous system where several people mannually read, scored, and responed to emails for the duration of the hunt, the program worked with ~5% less human work.
-Perhaps the biggest downside is that there is now an onus on users to learn how to match specific email formatting, whereas before any formatting was acceptable.
-Thankfully most users adapted quickly to the formatting, thought not all did.
+Compared to our previous system where several people mannually read, scored, and responed to emails for the duration of the hunt, the program worked with ~5% the human work.
+Perhaps the biggest downside is the onus on users to learn how to match specific email formatting, whereas before any formatting was acceptable.
+Thankfully most users adapted quickly to the formatting.
 For a majority of the hunt, no one had to monitor emails.
-A few times I was called to check on the program (once when the loops ended for the first time; once when someone was having trouble sending in emails).
+A few times I was called to check on the program (once when the loops ended for the first time; once when someone was having trouble with formatting).
 The biggest program came less than an hour before the hunted end when Google notified us that we'd reached the maximum numbers of emails that could be sent in one day.
-For the rest of the hunt, I read and responded to emails from a different account.
+For the rest of the hunt, I read emails from our submission's inbox and responded to emails from a different account.
 Thankfully, I didn't need to score emails, as the program could still read and score emails fine.
-As a patch, I could've had emails send from a different account than the one I was reading from, but I didn't want to mess too much with code live, so I decided to go with the safer option of handling input manually.
+As a patch, I could've had emails send from a different account than the one I was reading from, but I didn't want to mess with live code, so I decided to go with the safer option of handling input manually.

 I presumably should have used an XML or CSV file for storing data, but I knew I could get textfiles to work, even if it's a hassle to import and export them, and it's inefficient.

 Thank you for reading!